SRS-Group-2/airspace-monitoring/README.md

   - `web_ui`
   - `states_source`
 - create a Google Storage bucket and write its name as the "bucket" value of the 'backend "gcs"' object into `terraform/main.tf`
-- create the default project in Firestore
+- create the default project in Firestore with the `airspace` collection
 - create inside the `terraform` directory a file `secrets.auto.tfvars` in which the following variables (described in `terraform/variables.tf`) are declared, one per line, with the `var_name = var_value` syntax:
   - `project_id`
 - change the variables declared in `terraform/variables.auto.tfvars` as necessary